 Notably, there is no mention that some of the revenue will be used toward any of the gambling addiction services located within Florida.
 However, SB 968 requires “licensees to provide patrons with warnings about gambling addiction and information on where to get help.”

 Thirteen states have implemented sports betting and gambling schemes.
 Florida appears be next, but it may face an uphill battle with the Native American Seminole Tribe.
 Through an agreement with the state (the “Seminole Compact”), the Seminole Tribe owns and operates six casinos throughout the state.
-Currently, the Seminoles are in a legal battle over casino revenue sharing with the state.
+Currently, the Seminoles are in a legal battle over casino revenue on EasyMobileCasino.com sharing with the state.
 Particularly, State Sen. Brandes’ bill does not address the Seminole Tribe.
 We will continue to monitor Florida’s sports betting and gambling bill.